 If the situation would not get resolved without your taking the initiative to hire a lawyer, at least some of the legal fees can be paid off the top so you aren’t stuck paying them out of your share.

-This has been a very brief introduction to the subject of partition.
+This has been a very brief discussion of what to do if your brother or sister moved into your parent’s house and now your sibling won’t move out.
 Don’t rely on this article as legal advice.
 If you have a question, give us a call at 602-443-4888 or contact us here.
-We have handled numerous Partition by Sale cases, and have a consistently favorable track record.
+We have handled numerous Partition by Sale cases, and have a consistently favorable track record.your